elucian/bee/syntax/composite.md

 ## Classes

 Classes are complex data structures with elements enclosed in curly brackets { , , ,} and separated by comma.
 Classes are templates for creation of items.
-Each unit has one or more attributes with associated data types.
+Each object has one or more attributes with associated data types.

 **Pattern:**
 ```
 -- declare a category of objects
 class type_name <: {attribute ∈ type_name, ...};

--- create an unit instance using default constructor
+-- create an object instance using default constructor
-unit item_name := {
+object item_name := {
        attribute : constant,
        ...
        } ∈ type_name;

--- modify one unit attribute
+-- modify one object attribute
 alter item_name.attribute := give_value;

 -- declare receivers
 value var_name ∈ type_name

--- unpacking unit attributes
+-- unpacking object attributes
 value var_name,... <+ item_name;
 ```